Sophietje/Verification-Tool-Overview/Tools/SGR(k).md

 #### Internals (tools used, frameworks, techniques, paradigms, ...):
 This work focuses on the Adapter design pattern where a program implements a Target interface by constructing an Adapter that accesses an existing Adaptee code.
 It aims to, given an Adaptee and a Target (two finite-state transducers), to synthesize an Adapter transducer.
-This Adapter transducer will, combined with the Adaptee, generate equivalent behavior to the Target's behavior.
+This Adapter transducer will, combined with the Adaptee, generate equivalent behaviour to the Target's behaviour.

 The implementation uses the [CUDD](Libraries/CUDD.md) package for BDD manipulation.